ClementNerma/Rave/docs/books/hybrid.md

 Now all works fine!

 To fully understand the powerfulness of IST, let's think we want to make the `details` object extensible, to add _optional_ new informations about the book.
-We would have to add `#Dynamic` at the beginning of each `details` object, but that would be too heavy.
+We would have to add `#growable` at the beginning of each `details` object, but that would be too heavy.
 So we simply have to write it at the beginning of the very first `details` object and it will affect all the other ones.
 It's as simple as that.

 _NOTE :_ We say that IST produces **on-the-fly structures**, which means it produces structures that were not declared before being used.

-`#Dynamic` will turn `Array` objects into `List` ones and `struct` into `Dictionary<string, int>` here.
+`#growable` will turn `Array` objects into `List` ones and `struct` into `Dictionary<string, int>` here.
 Of course, this last step requires all the properties into `details` have the same type, else it wouldn't work.

 Note that it works with defined object too: